Why you should care

-Critics warn that Merkel’s tendency to govern by political expediency has been inadequate for addressing issues facing a country with an aging population and growing rich-poor gap.
+Critics warn that Merkel’s tendency to govern by political expediency has been inadequate for addressing the issues facing Germany.

 Not to mention one rather ruthless act to get on top.
 In an act of true Bismarckian realpolitik, Merkel engineered her own big break in 1999, when she publicly condemned her boss and mentor, former Chancellor Helmut Kohl, over a party-funding scandal.
 The act not only cleared the way for her rise to power, but with with her atypical background — not to mention her oft-mocked dress, haircut and style — established her as a new breed of politician.
 While the alpha males in her party jostled for position, the unassuming Merkel emerged as the ideal compromise candidate to the lead the then-opposition CDU.

 Since becoming Germany’s first female chancellor in 2005, Merkel’s pragmatic, experimental leadership has been on full display.
 Part of this has been dictated by context, including a proportional representation system (Merkel has always headed a coalition government) and a polity that is understandably wary of aggressive, charismatic leaders.

 The political scientist has shown that she’s willing to abandon her own failed policies and proposals — from supporting nuclear power to a rise in sales tax — and embrace those of the opposition (and current coalition partner), the Social Democratic Party (SPD), from increasing family benefits to ending military conscription.